allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 Product Owner, so this enables us to communicate more efficiently.

 To implement test cases we’ve used technical stack that we’ve already been familiar with.
-We’ve encapsulated logic for test setup and results verification into separate components, which makes the code more maintainable.
+We’ve encapsulated logic for test setup and results verification into separate components, which make the code more maintainable.